What’s an Air Conditioning Dry Charge?

 - Current production refrigerant solutions allowing longer life and extended availability of refrigerant

 - Expanded warranty periods for even greater peace of mind

 - Quieter operation for a more peaceful indoor environment

-Most manufacturers have a standard 5-year parts warranty on dry charge units.
-While this offers industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase dramatically.
+The majority of manufacturers honor a standard 5-year parts warranty on dry charge units.
+While this affords industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase dramatically.

 Is R-22 refrigerant going to get really expensive?

-If you have more questions about refrigerant, we encourage you to contact Rolf Griffin Service Experts Heating & Air Conditioning for clarification.
+If you have more questions about refrigerant, we encourage you to contact Stallion Heating and Air Conditioning for clarification.